MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/13-create-workspaces-distribute-reports.md

     ![Screenshot of share button](Linked_image_Files/13-create-workspaces-distribute-reports_image03.png)

-1. In the **Share report** dialog, notice the following options:
+1. In the **Send link** dialog box, notice the following options:
-    - **People in your organization**: You can enter email addresses
+    - **People in your organization**: Default setting can be changed
+    - **Enter a name of email address**: Choose select individuals or groups
     - **Copy link**: Provides a direct link to the report
+    - **Mail**
+    - *Teams**
+    - **PowerPoint**

-    - **Link settings**: Allows you to configure permissions
+**Link settings**: Allows you to configure permissions

+1. Select **People in your organization** to configure the default sharing permissions.

+1. Notice there are two additional options that are only available if sharing with people in your organization.
+    - **Allow recipients to share this report**
+    - **Allow recipients to build content with the data associated with this report**

-1. Select **Copy link** to copy the direct report link.
+1. Select **Apply** and then **Copy link** from the Send link box and Copy the link.

 1. Open a new browser tab (or incognito window) and paste the link to see how external users would access the report.

-    > *Note the URL structure - it points directly to the report in the workspace.*
+    > *Note the URL structure - it points directly to the report in the workspace, therefore the navigation pane includes "Workspaces, OneLake, Metrics," and other features report consumers might not be interested in.*

 1. Return to the original browser tab and close the **Share report** dialog by selecting **Cancel**.